This page uses javascript to help render elements, if you have problems please enable javascript.

 INCLUSIVE

-Join us for the Spring 2026 book club where we’ll read Parable of the Talents by Octavia E. Butler and Let this Radicalize You by Kelly Hayes and Mariame Kaba.
-This faculty book club will provide a space for participants to reflect on what these books teach us about the dangers of authoritarianism and lessons for survival, resistance, and solidarity.
-We’ll also discuss how these themes connect to our work at CSUF in the classroom, with colleagues, and in the larger community.
+Join us for the Fall 2026 book club where we’ll read What we don’t talk about when we talk about fat by Aubrey Gordon and Big girl by Mecca Jamilah Sullivan.
+This faculty book club will provide a space for participants to reflect on what these books teach us about sizeism, fat shaming, and other intersecting forms of oppression, as well as how we can resist harmful messages about bodies and belonging.
+We’ll discuss how these themes connect to our work at CSUF in the classroom, with colleagues, and in the larger community.

 This Faculty Learning Community (FLC) consists of six, 90-minute virtual meetings with each meeting worth 1.5 credits towards the FDC INCLUSIVE certificate on diversity and inclusion in teaching.
 The FDC will provide the books.